Hermitian manifolds with semi-positive holomorphic sectional curvature

 Hence, if $\sigma\in H^0(X,mK_X)$ for some positive integer $m$, by the standard Bochner formula with respect to the metric $\tilde \omega$, one has \beq tr_{\tilde\omega}\sq\p\bp|\sigma|^2_{\tilde\omega}=|\nabla' \sigma|_{\tilde \omega}^2+m\tilde s\cdot|\sigma|_{\tilde\omega}^2 \eeq where $|\bullet|_{\tilde\omega}$ is the pointwise norm on $mK_X$ induced by $\tilde\omega$ and $\nabla'$ is the $(1,0)$ component of the Chern connection on $mK_X^{}$.
 Since $\tilde s$ is strictly positive, by maximum principle we have $|\sigma|^2_{\tilde\omega}=0$, i.e. $\sigma=0$.
 Now we deduce the Kodaira dimension of $X$ is $-\infty$. \eproof

-It is well-known that, on a K\"ahler manifold $(X,\omega)$, if the total scalar curvature $\int_X s\omega^n$ is positive, then $\kappa(X)=-\infty$ (e.g. \cite[Theorem~1]{Yau2} or \cite[Theorem~1.1]{HW12}).
+It is easy to see that, on a K\"ahler manifold $(X,\omega)$, if the total scalar curvature $\int_X s\omega^n$ is positive, then $\kappa(X)=-\infty$ (e.g. \cite[Theorem~1]{Yau2} or \cite[Theorem~1.1]{HW12}).
 However, in general, it is not true for non-K\"ahler metrics which can be seen from the following example.

 \bexample Let $(\T^2,\omega)$ be a torus with the flat metric.
 For any non-constant real smooth function $f\in C^\infty(\T^2)$, the Hermitian metric $\omega_f=e^f\omega$ has strictly positive total Chern scalar curvature and $\kappa(\T^2)=0$.
 Indeed, $\det(\omega_f)=e^{2f}\det(\omega)$ and